izhangzhihao/izhangzhihao.github.io/_posts/2020-11-14-how-to-make-your-open-source-project-successful.md

 ### How to contribute an Open Source project?

-To learn how to manage an open source project and how to contribute to other open-source project
+To learn how to manage an open-source project and how to contribute to another open-source project

 #### What you could do?